Turkey Chili

 Roughly chop the onions, bell pepper, and garlic and place in the bowl of a food processor fitted with the steel blade.

 Pulse, scraping down the sides as necessary, until the vegetables are finely chopped.
-Do not over-process; the vegetables should not be puréed.
-(Alternatively, finely chop the onions, bell pepper, and garlic by hand.)
+Alternatively, chop by hand.

 Heat the oil in a large pot or Dutch oven over medium heat.
 Add the chopped vegetables, chili powder, cumin, coriander, red pepper flakes, oregano, and cayenne pepper.